How did we get here? How did we get to the point where contracts in the UK construction industry no longer help companies do business?

 You face Hobson’s choice: you can try to review each contract in minute detail to see what remains of the baseline standard form and work out what the changes mean for you; or you can wing it and sign without reading.
 Neither of these options is practical or palatable, and yet they represent the ends of the construction contract negotiation spectrum.
 Where does your company sit?

 Instead of aiming for comprehensive or watertight contracts, we could look at adopting contracts based on trust.
-These would provide a framework for success by sharing risks, limiting the contractor’s liabilities and defining a project success for the whole supply chain.
+These would provide a framework for success by sharing risks, limiting the contractor’s liabilities and defining a project success for the whole supply network.
 This approach is not foolproof, but then neither are our current adversarial complex contracts.
 The Government Construction Strategy believed contracts based on partnering and long-term relationships, both elements of trust, could reduce the cost of construction projects.

 Originally published in Construction Manager July 2017